CASP-Systems-BU/Gadget/experiments/README.md

 cp experiments/CMake.Faster  src/CMakeLists.txt
 ```
 - Change lines 28-29 of `src/CMakeLists.txt` to the path of your installed Faster
 - Now compile Gadget and use a config file to do the experiment.
-In the config file, set the wrapper type of `faster`
+In the config file, set the wrapper type to `faster`

 ## Experiment with BerkeleyDB
 - Install BerkeleyDB on your system